eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     XRCEInfo read_data(ClientState* state, uint16_t data_reader_id, DeserializeTopic deserialization,
                        OnTopicReceived on_topic, void* on_topic_args);

-All this functions return information about the entities and request identifiers inside a XRCEInfo struct.
+All these functions return information about the entities and request identifiers inside a XRCEInfo struct.
 This API functions just prepare requests for the *Micro RTPS Agent* but they don't send them.
 For pushing those request through the transport you need to call:

 .. code-block:: c